-All drugs have their own set of associated withdrawal symptoms.
-Can meth withdrawal cause seizures?
-Being that methamphetamines affect the central nervous system (CNS) and the brain’s structure and functionality.
-Even small doses of the drug can cause the brain and the body to become dependent on the drug.
-This dependence leads to withdrawal once the drug is abruptly stopped.
+All drugs have their own set of associated withdrawal symptoms, but can meth withdrawal cause seizures?
+Methamphetamines affect the central nervous system (CNS) and the brain’s structure and functionality.
+Even small doses can cause the brain and body to become dependent on the drug, and this dependence leads to withdrawal when the drug is abruptly stopped.

 Understanding the dangers of meth and seizures from drug withdrawal can help users decide to stop and get clean, and it also allows loved ones to support and encourage users to seek meth detox and addiction treatment.